 This example shows how the compiler helps you find errors in your programs.
 Compiler errors can be frustrating, but really they only mean your program isn’t safely doing what you want it to do yet; they do not mean that you’re not a good programmer!
 Experienced Rustaceans still get compiler errors.

-The error message indicates that the cause of the error is that you cannot assign twice to immutable variable `x` , because you tried to assign a second value to the immutable x variable.
+You received the error message cannot assign twice to immutable variable `x` because you tried to assign a second value to the immutable x variable.

 It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this very situation can lead to bugs.
 If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
 The cause of this kind of bug can be difficult to track down after the fact, especially when the second piece of code changes the value only sometimes.
-The Rust compiler guarantees that when you state a value won’t change, it really won’t change, so you don’t have to keep track of it yourself.
+The Rust compiler guarantees that when you state that a value won’t change, it really won’t change, so you don’t have to keep track of it yourself.
 Your code is thus easier to reason through.

 But mutability can be very useful, and can make code more convenient to write.
-Variables are immutable only by default; as you did in Chapter 2, you can make them mutable by adding mut in front of the variable name.
+Although variables are immutable by default, you can make them mutable by adding mut in front of the variable name as you did in Chapter 2.
 Adding mut also conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable’s value.

 For example, let’s change src/main.rs to the following: